-Test Link is an open source web-based test management tool which was primarily featured for test plans, test cases, user roles, test projects and test specifications.
+Test Link is an open source web-based test management tool which is primarily featured for test plans, test cases, user roles, test projects and test specifications.

 Visit TestLink Website here

 Windmill is an open source web testing tool created for automating and debugging the web applications.
-It offers cross browser and cross platform support for web apps testing.
+It offers cross browser and cross platform support for web app testing.

-Till May 2016, Windmill was actively maintained.
-But now, it has been covered by web driver/selenium 2.
+By May 2016, Windmill was actively maintained.
+But now, it is covered by web driver/selenium 2.

 Visit Windmill Website here